-Although nowadays most schools and colleges provide free Wi-Fi connection, many of them also set various restrictions on the Internet content.
-As a result, entertainment and social networking sites, such as Facebook, Twitter or YouTube, are often blocked in an effort to keep students’ focus where it should be – on their studies.
+Although nowadays most schools provide free Wi-Fi, many of them also set various restrictions on the Internet content.
+As a result, entertainment and social networking sites are often blocked in an effort to keep students’ focus on their studies.

 Websites are blocked by denying users access based on their IP address.
 Each computer system has a unique IP address associated with it.
 When you are accessing the Internet from your school or college, the entire network falls under the general IP address format.
 Therefore, you are denied access to various websites blocked by the institution.

 Social networking sites often come at the top of the ‘black list’.
 By losing access to them, students also miss out on online collaboration tools.
 For example, Facebook groups may serve as a great place for a team working on a group project: they can discuss ideas, share views on opinions, or even conduct a quick online survey.
 No wonder why tech-savvy kids often look for ways how to unlock any website anywhere, school or college included.

 Although there are several methods to bypass school Internet filters, the most reliable one is to use a VPN service.
 The Virtual Private Network (VPN) changes your IP address, so you no longer appear to be accessing websites from your school or college.
 This way, you can access Facebook or Twitter and unblock YouTube.